giplgwm/Discord_Transcriber_Bot/README.md

 # Discord Voice Transcription Bot

-This is a Discord bot that transcribes voice messages in real-time using OpenAI's API.
+This is a Discord bot that transcribes the audio from a discord Voice Channel in real-time using OpenAI's API.

 ## Environment Variables